Multigrid reduction-in-time convergence for advection problems: A Fourier analysis perspective: Acknowledgments

 \section{Acknowledgments}

 We are very grateful to Irad Yavneh pointing us to his work in Reference~\citenum{Yavneh_1998}, and for initially explaining to us the possibility of a connection between MGRIT and classical spatial multigrid methods for advection-dominated problems from the perspective of characteristic components.
+Constructive comments from referees are also greatly acknowledged.